DOCUMENT TSC-2026/B27 · BLOG POST 27, ENTERPRISE INNOVATION · REV. 01

 I advise Fortune 500 commerce teams on enterprise lab design and Shopify strategy.
 Early Shopify employee who watched this pattern develop from the inside.
 The form takes two minutes.

-Start the conversation
+Start a conversation

 The lab should not be used for: core product lines where the brand cannot tolerate failure risk at any scale; experiments that require the full operational complexity of the core business (international logistics, multi-currency, large-scale inventory management); or anything that requires a customer service infrastructure the lab team cannot staff.
 The lab's value is in the learning, not in the revenue it generates.
-Experiments that are designed to grow revenue at scale are not lab experiments — they are business launches that should be evaluated as such.
+Experiments that are designed to grow revenue at scale are not lab experiments, they are business launches that should be evaluated as such.

 The operating model for